A Secretive Company Needed To Convince Washington That Congo’s Election Would Be “Free And Fair.” It Found A Friendly Ear Among Trump Allies.

 Dissidents in Congo began noticing that the government’s surveillance state was targeting them more effectively.

-In March 2015, after escaping a police raid at a meeting with other anti-Kabila activists, Sylvain Saluseke was spending a cold, damp night at a safehouse in Kinshasa when his cellphone rang.
+In March 2015, after escaping a police raid at a meeting with other anti-Kabila activists, Sylvain Saluseke was spending a cold, damp night at a safe house in Kinshasa when his cellphone rang.
 The man on the line identified himself as an agent with the ANR, Saluseke said.

 “We know where you are,” Saluseke recalled the man saying.